Control-Alt-Elite/CS4311_CANBusVisualizer_7/README.md

 <br></br>
 <br></br>

-# Runner and installation script
+# Runner and installation Script
 1. Put runner.sh in a directory one level above this repo.
 For example `/home/kali/Downloads` where runner.sh is in `/home/kali/Downloads/CS4311_CANBusVisualizer_7`.
 2. Open a terminal and navigate to `/Downloads`
 3. Run it by typing the following command: